 To accept a dispute:

-- Navigate to Billing > Card Transactions and locate the disputed charge
+- Locate and select the disputed charge

 - Click Accept Dispute